 Bryant, known by the moniker he gave himself, the Black Mamba, and the Lakers face off against the Utah Jazz at home to end the season.
 He announced his retirement in a poem last November, in part writing, “My heart can take the pounding / My mind can handle the grind / But my body knows it’s time to say goodbye.”

-Indeed, the last few seasons have been rocky for the Bryant, and the Lakers for that matter.
-Los Angeles is missing the playoffs for the third consecutive season, something that seemed unheard of during the Phil Jackson years of coaching from 1999 to 2004 and from 2005 to 2011.
-In the team’s 68-year history, the Lakers have only missed the playoffs eight times.
+Indeed, the past few seasons have been rocky for Bryant, and the Lakers for that matter.
+Los Angeles is missing the playoffs for the third consecutive season, something that seemed unheard of during the Phil Jackson years of coaching, from 1999 to 2004 and from 2005 to 2011.
+In the team’s 68-year history, the Lakers have missed the playoffs only eight times.
 Rupturing his Achilles tendon in 2013 and breaking a bone in his left knee in 2014 made Bryant lose much of the edge that made him one of the best players in the league, making way for the dominance of LeBron James, Stephen Curry, and Russell Westbrook.

 Even in his final games, Bryant has acknowledged his physical limits, failing to score after the first quarter in a game Monday against the Oklahoma City Thunder.
 “I couldn’t move, man,” he said after the game, according to CNN.
 “I couldn’t move well at all."

 As happens for many athletic greats, Bryant’s send-offs—see: “Kobe Plays Last Game in [insert city]” headlines—have been touching and plentiful.
 Deadspin writes that even haters are “paying our final respects as he made the hardwood his deathbed.”
 In an online video Nike released this week, famous athletes, from the tennis star Serena Williams to the golfer Rory McIlroy, applauded Bryant’s career.